mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

 which returns a bool.
 This requires the `Value` to be addressable.

-REWORD THIS!
-For an operand x of type T, the address operation &x generates a pointer of type \*T to x.
-The operand must be addressable, that is, either a variable, pointer indirection, or slice indexing operation; or a field selector of an addressable struct operand; or an array indexing operation of an addressable array.
-As an exception to the addressability requirement, x may also be a (possibly parenthesized) composite literal
+A value is addressable if it is a:

+- variable
+- pointer indirection?
+- result of slice indexing
+- result of array indexing on an indexable array
+- result of string indexing on an indexable string?
+- field selector of an addressable struct
+- composite literal?

+TODO: Need to understand the above better!

 For example:

 ```go